-Hereditary angioedema and acquired angioedema are caused by deficiency or dysfunction of C1 inhibitor, a protein that regulates the classical complement activation pathway (see Complement System).
+Hereditary angioedema and acquired angioedema (acquired C1 inhibitor deficiency) are caused by deficiency or dysfunction of C1 inhibitor, a protein that regulates the classical complement activation pathway (see Complement System).
 Diagnosis is by measurement of complement levels.
 C1 inhibitor is used to treat acute attacks.
 Prophylaxis is with attenuated androgens, which increase C1 inhibitor levels.

 C1 inhibitor deficiency or dysfunction results in increased levels of bradykinin because C1 inhibitor also inhibits activated factor X11a and activated kallikrein, which are required for the generation of bradykinin, in the kinin system pathway.

 Inheritance is autosomal dominant.
 Clinical presentation is usually during childhood or adolescence.

 Clinical presentation is usually at an older age, when patients have an associated disorder.

 In all forms of hereditary and acquired angioedema, attacks can be precipitated by mild trauma (eg, dental work, tongue piercing), viral illness, cold exposure, pregnancy, or ingestion of certain foods or may be aggravated by emotional stress.